Suki Waterhouse Subtly Shades Ex Bradley Cooper for Breaking "My Heart" - E! Online

 All's well that may not have ended so well.

 Following the Jan.
 25 release of her latest single, "Melrose Meltdown," Suki Waterhouse has been having a little fun singing along to snippets of her slow ballad on TikTok.
-However, it was her video shared on Jan.
+However, it was her since-deleted video shared on Jan.
 26 that seemed to catch every fan's attention more than ever.

 Using a filter that gives TikTokers the appearance of a lightly colored beard, she captioned the clip, "Can't believe I let someone who looks like me with this filter break my heart."
 And, quick to put two and two together, a user commented on her video, "Bradley Cooper besties," to which Suki hit the thumbs-up button.